alexandra-simeonova/drafts/content-guidelines.md

 ## Audience

 The audience of Luigi documentation consists mainly of developers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
+Do not explain general concepts unrelated to Luigi except if they are instrumental for working with the feature you're describing.

 ## Language